Venus (2006 film): Filming

 Filming began in November 2005, with a break for the Christmas/New Year period.
 O'Toole fell and broke his hip on Boxing Day 2005, which meant filming did not begin again until the end of January 2006.

+A scene featuring plaques of actors was shot in St Paul's, Covent Garden.

 Reception

-Venus received positive reviews from critics, and has a "certified fresh" score of 88% on Rotten Tomatoes, based on 154 reviews, with an average rating of 7.3/10.
+Venus received positive reviews from critics, and has a score of 88% on Rotten Tomatoes, based on 154 reviews, with an average rating of 7.3/10.
 The critical consensus states: "Audiences may attend to witness Peter O'Toole's Oscar-worthy performance, but they'll also be treated to a humane, tender exploration of maturing with both dignity and irreverence."
-The film also has a score of 82 out of 100 on Metacritic, based on 32 critics, indicating "Universal acclaim".
+The film also has a score of 82 out of 100 on Metacritic, based on 32 critics.
 It was nominated for five British Independent Film Awards, and earned Oscar, BAFTA, Screen Actors Guild, Broadcast Film Critics Association, and Golden Globe nominations for O'Toole as Best Actor.
 Leslie Phillips also received a BAFTA nomination for Best Supporting Actor.

 O'Toole's Oscar nomination marked his eighth, and final, Best Actor nomination over a span of forty-five years.
 On 25 February 2007, at the 79th Academy Awards, he was beaten by Forest Whitaker (The Last King of Scotland), making O'Toole's eight nominations without victory a record.
 This would be his last nomination before his death in 2013.